 She kissed him softly, but with a surety that caused him to shudder in pure relief, then he pulled away, needing to finish, to make her understand.

-"I don't believe it anymore, none of it – I was a boy, stupid and headstrong and selfish, so selfish - but I swear it, Hermione, I'm not that same boy"-
+"I don't believe it anymore, none of it – I was a boy, stupid, so stupid – and selfish, Merlin so fucking selfish - but I swear it, Hermione, I'm not that same boy"-

 But here she cut him off again, laying a finger to his lips.